New-Leaders/crypto/README.md

 `./decrypt-csv encryptedfile.csv  > decryptedfile.csv`

 ## Developers
+If you are going to be making modifications to these applications as a developer please use the following for your workstation setup.
+These steps are not needed for day to day use of the applications, only if you wish to make code changes.

 To rebuild the docker container with updated code run the following
 ```shell
 pipenv run pip freeze > requirements.txt